 The process of making instant coffee picks up where the ground coffee process finished.

-To turn ground coffee into instant coffee, it is put through a special brewing process to extract all of the flavors that make coffee coffee.
+To turn ground coffee into instant coffee, it is put through a special brewing process to extract all of the flavors that make coffee taste like coffee.

-Some instant coffee manufacturers will mix a small amount of fresh ground coffee into the concentrate to try to give a more coffee-like final product.
+Some instant coffee brands will mix a small amount of fresh ground coffee into the concentrate to try to give a more coffee-like final product.

-The concentrate is then dried, desiccated, leaving behind soluble coffee granules.
+The concentrate undergoes freeze-drying then desiccation leaving behind soluble coffee granules or coffee extract.
 These granules are instant coffee.

 How Is Instant Coffee Made?

 Instant coffee is a classic case of just add water.
-One teaspoon if instant coffee granules, plus hot water, equal one mug of joe.
+One teaspoon of instant coffee granules, plus hot water, equal one mug of joe.

 Pro tip: add a little bit of cold water first and dissolve the granules in it before adding hot water.
 Makes for a better brew.
 Not sure why.